georg-bn/rotation-steerers/README.md

 ```
 bash download_weights.sh
 ```
-Further model weights are found in the release TODO-LINK.

-We will publish training code shortly.
+We will publish training code and further model weights shortly.

 ## Citation
 ```